olivierpons/interlock-new-challenges/readme.md

 I reached those goals:
 - pre-compute all possible rotations, using the "roll / pitch / yaw" principle
-- giving a whole world of "blocks" (only Cube's actually), generate a full 3D `obj` file.
+- giving a whole world of "blockInfos" (only Cube's actually), generate a full 3D `obj` file.

-So, I've generated all the blocks possible in all possible rotations, and here they are:
+So, I've generated all the blockInfos possible in all possible rotations, and here they are:

   ![Capture of first valid Obj file](img/obj.file.snapshot.2022-03-30-21h53.png)